GERM 1015 (3) German For Reading Knowledge

 GERM 3000 (3) Advanced German: Identity and Belonging

-What does it mean to be German?
-What shapes our identities?
+How do the languages we speak shape our identity?
 Where do we belong?
-In this content-based language course, we will investigate questions of identities and belonging in Germany.
-Among other topics, we will learn about the Afro-German movement and the activist and poet May Ayim.
-We will explore the graphic novel ‘Heimat,’ penned by German-born author Nora Krug, who decides to leave New York and face the Nazi-past of her home country and family.
+What does it mean to be a speaker of German?
+In this content-based language course, we will investigate questions of language, identities and belonging.
+Among other topics, we’ll explore German as a pluricentric language and discuss what it means to feel “at home” in the German language, by reading texts from authors like the Japanese and German-language writer, Yoko Tawada and the Afro-German activist and poet, May Ayim, and others.
 Together, we will work on your communication skills in German and practice your speaking and writing.
 To help you communicate confidently in German, we will systematically review grammar topics at the upper intermediate level, selectively target grammar topics at the advanced level, and place special emphasis on questions of German sentence structure.

 Prerequisite GERM 2020 or GERM 2050 or instructor’s permission.
-If you haven’t taken GERM 2020 or GERM 2050, and are interested in taking this course, please email me at email@example.com!
+If you haven’t taken GERM 2020 or GERM 2050, and are interested in taking this course, please email Kathryn Schroeder at kn3bt@virgina!

 GERM 3010 (3) Texts and Interpretations

-GERM 3230 (3) Contemporary German: Writing and Speaking
+GERM 3240 (3) Contemporary German: Writing and Speaking II

 GERM 3290 (3) German Round Table